Transitioning to More Indoor Freedom, and Going Potty Outside!

 The same goes for house training.
 No punishment for accidents.
 Those are on you for not supervising better!

+If you want your puppy to seek you out and communicate with you when he needs you to open the door to go outside, he must trust that you will respond happily.
+Give gentle guidance, not correction.
 No, you don't want the puppy to use your carpet for a toilet.
-But scolding and scaring are NOT going to help your puppy learn where to go to the bathroom and it may actually deter them from coming to find you when they need to go outside.
-Puppies who "sneak off to go pee" are really looking for a safe place where scolding doesn't happen.
+But scolding and scaring are not going to help your puppy learn where to go to the bathroom and it may actually deter them from coming to find you when they need to go outside.
+Puppies who "sneak off to go pee" are really looking for a safe place where exasperated scolding doesn't happen.
 Many dogs who growl when picked up or won't come when called have learned to respond this way during punitive house training.
 Punishment invariably has unintended consequences and can even damage relationships.

 Puppies have no responsibility to "know better" - we have ALL the responsibility to be kind and dedicated teachers.